ProShares - UltraShort MSCI Brazil Capped (BZQ) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - UltraShort MSCI Brazil Capped (BZQ) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $3.0M, listed on AMEX, carrying a beta of -0.93 to the broader market.
-ProShares UltraShort MSCI Brazil Capped seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the MSCI Brazil 25/50 Index. public since 2009-06-19.
+ProShares - UltraShort MSCI Brazil Capped (BZQ) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $3.2M, listed on AMEX, carrying a beta of -0.75 to the broader market.
+The ProShares UltraShort MSCI Brazil Capped fund is designed to deliver daily investment returns that are twice the opposite of the MSCI Brazil 25/50 Index's single-day performance. public since 2009-06-19.

 - Spot Price